 - You can also look for these three labels:

 - Green Seal Certified – Green Seal provides credible, science-based environmental certification standards.
 Products and services must meet the requirements in Green Seal standards in order to achieve certification.
 The standards are based on a life cycle approach, considering such impacts as those from raw material extraction, manufacturing, use and re-use or disposal.

 - EcoLogo – EcoLogo is one of the oldest and most trusted eco-labeling programs.
 The voluntary standard helps manufacturers and consumers easily identify environmentally preferred products, and tells the story of a product’s environmental performance throughout its entire life cycle.
 It indicates the product has undergone rigorous scientific testing and exhaustive auditing to prove its compliance.

 - Avoid antibacterial products for home use.
-And, if you absolutely must use hand sanitizer (hello porta potty at your local spring festival), choose one that is alcohol based, and without triclosan.
+And, if you absolutely must use hand sanitizer (hello porta potty at your local spring festival), choose one that is alcohol based doesn’t use triclosan.

 - Instead of products with “fragrance” listed, look for fragrance free, all-natural and products using essential oils.

 - Watch your packaging.
 To reduce package waste, look for the largest container available, and look for bottles that use recycled plastic.
 You can also look for concentrated formulas which, since they are less dilluted, require less packaging and less fuel to ship.